Day 1 - Depart U.S. / Fly overnight to Amsterdam

 Today our barge continues along the River Zaan and the

-Knollendammer Canal to the town of Alkmaar, famed for its cheese production.
+Knollendammer Canal to the town of Alkmaar, famed for its cheese trade.
+After

-After breakfast, start cycling past numerous lakes and water management systems
+breakfast, start cycling past lakes and water management systems to the

-to the beautiful town of De Rijp.
-As you enter, you'll appreciate why the
+beautiful town of De Rijp.
+As you enter, you'll appreciate why the famous water

-famous water engineer Jan Adriaanszoon Leeghwater referred to it as “the finest
+engineer Jan Adriaanszoon Leeghwater referred to it as “the finest village in

-village in Holland.”
-Centuries of history are still evident here in De Rijp's
+Holland.”
+Centuries of history are still evident here in De Rijp's wooden

 From here, our ride continues across the Beemster Polder, an